At the time of our last full, published article, 27 of the 139 plumbing

 about half received written estimates (rather than oral estimates or no

 estimate) in advance.
-Respondents who received written estimates were much
+Respondents who received written estimates were satisfied

-more often satisfied with their companies performance than customers who
+with their companies performance much more often than customers who didnt.

-its not always easy to estimate by phone and a company may not want to
+its not always easy to obtain estimates by phone, and companies may not

-incur the cost of sending a plumber out for an estimate.
-But give it a
+want to incur the cost of sending a plumber out for an estimate.
+But give

-try.
-Even on larger jobs, companies may argue that they have to bid high
+it a try.
+Even on larger jobs, companies may argue that they have to bid

-to protect themselves, and that you might get a break if you pay by the
+high to protect themselves, and that you might get a break if you pay by

 knows youre getting several bids, it cant take the chance of bidding